 End of Life

-In both of our Care Homes we believe that food and nutrition are two of the most important factors in the well being of our residents.
+In our Care Home we believe that food and nutrition are two of the most important factors in the well being of our residents.

 For a start good food is important for everyone's enjoyment of life and particularly so for the elderly and the frail.
 Good nutrition is vital for sustenance and recovery.